 Kate Adie National and international award-winning TV and radio reporter and former Chief News Correspondent for the BBC Kate Adie has covered some of the most memorable and momentous events across the globe.
 She is the long running presenter of Radio 4’s From Our Own Correspondent and has been a judge for the Orange Prize for Fiction, now the Bailey’s, and the Whitbread, now the Costa Prize, and recently, the RSL Ondaatje Prize.
 Her latest publication Fighting on the Home Front: The Legacy of Women in WWI has garnered wide-spread praise.

 J.J.Anderson* Julie Anderson is a Clapham-based novelist and co-founder of the Clapham Book Festival.
 Her latest novel The Silver Rings is the long awaited sequel to Reconquista, the first in the Al Andalus series, is set in 13th century Spain during the wars of religion.
-She also curates literary and storytelling events across London and is working on her latest novel Plague, set in contemporary London.
+She curates literary and storytelling events across London and is working on her latest novel Plague, set in contemporary London.

 Laura Barnett* Best-selling author of The Versions of Us, Laura Barnett, who was born and grew up in Clapham, appeared at the Book Festival 2016 in Clapham Library.
 Her latest novel Greatest Hits was published in June 2017.